ChopChopp/obsidian/Umut's brain/Sciences/Computer Science/Software Engineering/Programming Languages/Compiled/C/fork().md

 The fork method splits the current execution of the code into a child and parent process.
-- Parent process: The process which was already running the code
+- Parent process: The process which was already running the code.
 - Child process: Newly spawned process with its own process ID

 The fork command effectively forks the current process into two and the return value of the call differs between the two processes.

 The fork call returns either:

 | Value            | In Process | Description                                                                                     |
 | ---------------- | ---------- | ----------------------------------------------------------------------------------------------- |